aconbere/anders.conbere.org/content/photography/_index.md

 sort_by="date"
 +++

-<p>Anders is a black and white film photographer and print maker living in Seattle Washtingon.</p>
+<p>Anders is a film photographer and print maker living in Seattle Washtingon.</p>

 <p>See information on <a href="./ordering-prints">ordering prints</a></p>